christc4/our_sites/av/mal/tailoring/i.md

 # Housekeeping

-Most passing tailoring remarks ring deaf to &apos;fashionistas&apos;.
+Most passing tailoring remarks ring deaf to 'fashionistas'.
 I'm more concerned with age-old rules dictating proportions, sizes etc,

 Before you step in, note, this isn't bound to one period or style of clothing.
 I'm not interested in keeping up with all the nuances and quirks each past era has to offer.

-# &ldquo;Thrifting&rdquo;
+# Thrifting

 In principle, this is good, removes a lot of old clothes from circulation.
 However, the goal is to scratch that itch of finding utility + satisfaction.
 Keep in mind a lot of the gems you'll find are from a bygone era, when boxiness was all the rage.
 This isn't necesarrily bad but - The 80s everything became boxier.
 Some tailors veer away from should pad surgery, You can remove shoulder pads,  Insert link of the moustache tailor removing them, talk about how you removed them from your battledress.
 Try find that photo if possible